GeraldSun/GeraldSun.github.io/index.md

 - **Muitimodal Deep Learning in Biomedical Images and Text**

 ## News
+- **[Jul.
+2025]** Our review paper about NLP in addressing medically inaccurate information is accepted by JBI.
+- **[Jun.
+2025]** I have started a clinical NLP summer internship in the Computational Health Informatics Program (CHIP)at Boston Children's Hospital, Harvard Medical School.
+- **[May.
+2025]** Our medical error dataset paper is accepted to ACL findings 2025 in Vienna, Austria.
 - **[Nov.
 2024]** I gave a poster presentation at AMIA 2024 Annual Symposium in San Francisco, California.
 - **[Oct.
 2024]** I just passed my Ph.D. qualifying exam at the University of Washington!
 - **[Aug.
 2024]** Our paper about automated chest radiograph diagnosis is accepted by Radiology: Artifical Intelligence.